Becky Stevens’ Artist Statement

 These tapestries are fifteen inches square.
 They are mounted on stretcher frames covered with black felt.

 Becky Stevens’ Biography

-I exhibit my work regionally and nationally.
-I served on the Board of American Tapestry Alliance from 2006-2014.
+Becky Stevens served on the board of American Tapestry Alliance from 2006 to 2014.